 Grizzlies have a much better sense of smell than black bears.
 Knowing your bear can help you understand how well it can smell your food.

-We want to discuss the two most common US trails and primarily the triple crown trails.
+We want to discuss the two most common US trails primarily the triple crown trails.
 These are black bears and grizzly bears.

 The black bear is the smallest of North America’s three bears and can be found in forests, swamps, and mountains across the continent.